Janmaat, De Vrij, Martins Indi, Blind

 |DID YOU KNOW?|

-- Robin van Persie needs only two more goals for the 2010 World Cup finalists to equal the legendary Johan Cruyff's tally of 33.
+Van Persie (pictured, right) needs only two more goals to equal the legendary Johan Cruyff's record of 33 international strikes for Holland.